 Are e-signatures legally binding?

 An e-signed offer letter is fully legally binding.
 E-signatures are recognized as valid in the U.S., the European Union, and most other industrialized countries.
-You can add a digital authentication certificate to them for additional legal validity to protect confidentiality and confirm the signer’s identity.
+You can add a digital authentication certificate to them for additional legal validity to protect the confidentiality and confirm the signer’s identity.

 What other benefits do e-signatures have?

-How can I start using e-signatures?
+How to start using e-signatures?